 There is more than meets the eye when it comes to being a manufacturing associate.
 For example, did you know that they make an average of $13.62 an hour?
 That's $28,329 a year!

 Between 2018 and 2028, the career is expected to grow -1% and produce -500 job opportunities across the U.S.

 There are certain skills that many manufacturing associates have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, math skills and critical-thinking skills.
+We discovered that a lot of resumes listed analytical skills, communication skills and detail oriented.

 Choosing the right major is always an important step when researching how to become a manufacturing associate.
-When we researched the most common majors for a manufacturing associate, we found that they most commonly earn high school diploma degrees or bachelor's degree degrees.
+When we researched the most common majors for a manufacturing associate, we found that they most commonly earn bachelor's degree degrees or high school diploma degrees.
 Other degrees that we often see on manufacturing associate resumes include associate degree degrees or diploma degrees.

 You may find that experience in other jobs will help you become a manufacturing associate.
 In fact, many manufacturing associate jobs require experience in a role such as cashier.
-Meanwhile, many manufacturing associates also have previous career experience in roles such as sales associate or machine operator.
+Meanwhile, many manufacturing associates also have previous career experience in roles such as sales associate or customer service representative.